top of page

 • Weakness in the hand, leading to difficulty gripping objects or performing fine motor tasks.

-Left untreated, it can worsen over time, affecting your ability to perform daily tasks like gripping, typing, or even holding a cup.
+Left untreated, it can worsen over time, affecting your ability to perform daily tasks like gripping, typing, or doing up buttons or zips.

 How can hand therapy help carpal tunnel syndrome?

 Hand therapy is a non-invasive, effective treatment option for carpal tunnel syndrome, especially in its early stages.
+At the Upper Hand Clinic, Bendigo, treatment is tailored to the severity of your symptoms.
 We focus on reducing inflammation, relieving pressure on the median nerve, and helping you regain strength and function.
-Here are some common treatments you might encounter in a hand therapy setting:
+Here are some common treatments used at the Upper Hand Clinic to treat clients.

 Splinting & supports

-We often start with splinting, particularly at night, to keep your wrist in a neutral position.
+We often start with evidence based splinting, particularly at night, to keep your wrist in a neutral position.

 This prevents unnecessary pressure on the median nerve while you sleep, reducing pain and numbness in the morning.